dor-amar/python-devops-course/modules/python-basics/in-module-labs/flask-project-3.md

 This project involves creating a Flask-based web application that integrates with **Discord** using its API and stores messages in an **SQLite database**.

+This task is more challenging than what we’ve done so far — and that’s the point!

+It’s designed to push you a bit further.
+Don’t worry if you get stuck — feel free to use the internet, documentation, or AI tools to help you solve problems along the way.

+📝 When you submit your project, please include a file called reflection.md where you:

+Describe what the project was about

+Explain what you were asked to do

+Reflect on the challenges you faced and how you solved them

 **Discord Webhook:**

 [https://www.svix.com/resources/guides/how-to-make-webhook-discord/#:~:text=Click the arrow next to,icon and name your webhook](https://www.svix.com/resources/guides/how-to-make-webhook-discord/#:~:text=Click%20the%20arrow%20next%20to,icon%20and%20name%20your%20webhook).